Debarsho/Debarsho.github.io/_posts/2018-08-11-smart_traffic.md

 ## Solution Overview
 I won’t go into much detail about Deep Q-learning, but a great introduction to it can be found [here](https://medium.com/@joshpatterson_5192/introduction-to-deep-q-learning-1bded90a6193).
 If you don’t understand terms like Q-values, rewards, state, etc. then you should probably have a look at it.
-This algorithm might be better suited for Traffic Management than traditional Machine Learning algorithm because of the fast adaptivity required.
+This approach might be better suited for Traffic Management compared to traditional Machine Learning algorithms because of the fast adaptivity required.

 The aim of this project is for a traffic light to determine the optimum time duration to cycle through traffic light phases, given the load at its junction.
 Each traffic light would be an agent.
 Given the traffic load (the number of vehicles) at each part of the junction and the current time duration, the traffic light would decide how to update the time duration.
 In a practical scenario, the load could be determined by cameras on top of the traffic lights, or induction loop traffic sensors.